 The type of geometry the data source will store.
 Available geometry types include point, polygon, polyline, multipoint, and no geometry.
 The geometry type cannot be modified after the data source is created.

 The maximum number of features to render or query.
 The max record count can be modified after the data source is created.

 Specifies the number of replicas, or copies, for each record to ensure resiliency.
 Specifying a replication factor of 0 tells the spatiotemporal big data store to only create one copy, no replication.
 The default of 1 specifies that a single replica of the record will be created.
 Data replication only makes sense when multiple spatiotemporal big data store nodes are available running on multiple servers for fault-tolerant operation.

 Number of Shards

 A data source is partitioned, or split, into multiple shards where each shard holds a portion of the data.
-The number of shards defines how many partitions of the data should be created.
+The number of shards defines how many partitions of the data are created.
 Increasing the number of shards can increase indexing performance, but too many shards can reduce query performance.

 Refresh Interval (seconds)